Baked Passatelli with Pancetta & Pine nuts.

 Passatelli con pancetta, pinoli e rucola.

-The first time I made this unusual pasta, I was feeling a bit lazy and didn’t feel like making a chicken or beef broth beforehand.
-I searched a number of Italian language recipe sites and actually found a plethora of alternative recipes, including this one for baked passatelli with pancetta and pine nuts.
-Actually ‘baked’ is a bit of a misnomer as they don’t need to be baked for long and you can also just put the dish under the grill.
+The first time I made this unusual pasta, I was feeling a bit lazy!
+I didn’t feel like making a homemade chicken or beef broth beforehand.
+So, I searched a number of Italian language recipe sites and actually found a plethora of alternative passatelli recipes.
+This one for baked passatelli with pancetta and pine nuts looked so yummy.
+Actually ‘baked’ is a bit of a misnomer as they don’t need to be baked for long.
+In fact, you can also just put the dish under the grill.

 For the recipe to make the passatelli themselves, follow the steps in the recipe card on my post about passatelli.
 Once the pasta is cooked, remove it from the stock and follow the steps in this recipe for an unusual and delicious pasta dish.